-Do SSRIs cause permanent changes or does PSSD go away?
+Do SSRIs cause permanent changes, or does PSSD go away?

 No one knows, but PSSD is NOT always permanent.
 Each person is different.
 Different people may return to baseline after a few days, weeks, months, years, or never.

-However, because some people do report spontaneously recovering from the condition with time while others experience brief remissions which can last days, it is generally believed that PSSD does NOT result from permanent damage.
+However, because some people report spontaneously recovering from the condition with time while others experience brief remissions which can last days, it is generally believed that PSSD does NOT result from permanent damage.

-Treating PSSD – How do you treat post SSRI sexual dysfunction?
+Treating PSSD – How do you treat post-SSRI sexual dysfunction?

 Each person impacted by the condition may have different symptoms in severity and duration.

 Also, many doctors are unaware of this condition.
 There’s not even a Healthline / WebMD article about it (!)
-They do however have pages about sexual dysfunction WHILE taking SSRIs.
+They do, however, have pages about sexual dysfunction WHILE taking SSRIs.

-A proper PSSD diagnosis should involve a review of drug history, onset of symptoms, and the patient’s sexual condition before starting such a medication.
+A proper PSSD diagnosis should involve a review of drug history, the onset of symptoms, and the patient’s sexual condition before starting such a medication.

 - 5HT1 agonists (buspirone)